nealbob/nealbob.github.io/_posts/2016-10-1-MLfordummies.md

     <img src="http://nealbob.github.io/images/good.png">
 </figure>

 Of course, we can do a lot better in practice.
 What if we fit lots of 9 bin models but vary the position of the bins.
 Then we can combine the different step functions and take an average.
-This is known as an 'ensemble approach' (more specifically it is an example of Tile codeing).
+This is known as an 'ensemble approach' (more specifically it is an example of Tile Coding).

 <figure>
     <img src="http://nealbob.github.io/images/good.png">